Matheo-13/Utils/README.md

 Add to .bash_aliases :
 ```
-alias RosJazzy='source /opt/ros/jazzy/setup.bash'
+alias RosJazzy='source /opt/ros/jazzy/setup.bash && pyenv shell system'
 ```

 ### Commands :
 `shortpath` to shorten the path \
 `longpath` to make it long again \
-`Ros$Version$` to source the setup.bash for this version
+`Ros$Version$` to source the setup.bash for this version and use system python